4 Examples

 package has to offer.
 For each individual example, the data contains a different combination of administration and profile type, and also the AUC calculation method varies.

-As a first step, import the source dataset:
+As a first step, import the source data set:

 Time | Conc | Subject | Dose |